 Indirect Costs: Indirect costs are those items of expense incurred as part of general management and administrative support of an organization.
 These costs are not attributable to a specific project, program or output, but are distributed among many benefiting activities.
 Often they are proposed as a percentage of direct project costs and are referred to as administrative costs, overhead, or burden.
 Examples may include office space, computer equipment, postage, utilities, salaries for administrative activities, such as procurement, personnel, accounting, and so forth.
+Direct charging of these costs, however, may be appropriate if they can be specifically identified to a project or program and the nature of the work performed creates a unique need or requires an extensive amount of support.
+These situations are considered "unlike circumstances".

 Infrastructure: The manmade physical systems, assets, projects, and structures, publicly and/or privately owned, that are used by or provide benefit to the public.
 Examples of infrastructure include utilities, bridges, levees, drinking water systems, electrical systems, communications systems, dams, sewage systems, and roads.